 WEST SACRAMENTO, Calif.
 (Dec.
 12, 2017) – The California State Teachers’ Retirement System today announced that Pensions & Investments magazine has named it a Best Place to Work in Money Management for 2017.
 This year’s honor is the third CalSTRS has garnered—the only public pension plan to do so.

-Review of the actuarial methods and the economic and demographic assumptions used from July 1, 2006, through June 30, 2010.
-The results of this research are the basis for the actuarial assumptions and methods used in actuarial valuations performed as of June 30, 2011.
+Review of the actuarial methods and the economic and demographic assumptions for the period July 1, 2010 through June 30, 2015.
+The results of this analysis are the basis for the actuarial assumptions and methods to be used in the actuarial valuations to be performed as of June 30, 2016.

 Electronic privacy is crucial for the ongoing success of the Internet as a convenient means to provide customer service.
 Your personal information will be used only to conduct CalSTRS-related business.

 The California State Teachers’ Retirement System website has been developed in compliance with California Government Code §11135, which requires that all electronic and information technology developed or purchased by the State of California is accessible to people with disabilities.
 There are various types of physical disabilities that impact user interaction on the web.
 Vision loss, hearing loss, limited manual dexterity, and cognitive disabilities are examples, with each having different means by which to access electronic information effectively.